AZ-X/AZ-X/README.md

 >
 >  The site will remain active until April 10, and the editorial team is still working on reviews and looking forward to delivering some of our best-ever content.
 >
->  Everyone on our staff was a reader and fan of DPReview before working here, and we’re grateful for the communities that formed around the site.
+>  Everyone on our staff was a reader and fan of DPReview before working here, and we're grateful for the communities that formed around the site.
 >
->  Thank you for your support over the years, and we hope you’ll join us in the coming weeks as we celebrate this journey.
+>  Thank you for your support over the years, and we hope you'll join us in the coming weeks as we celebrate this journey.
 >
 >  Sincerely,
 >